 10.1 Force Majeure.

 Excused Performance.
 If either Party is rendered unable by a Force Majeure Event to carry out, in whole or part, its obligations under this Agreement, then during the pendency of such Force Majeure Event but for no longer period, the obligations of the Party affected by the Force Majeure Event (other than the obligation to make payments then due or becoming due with respect to performance prior to the occurrence of the Force Majeure Event) shall be excused to the extent provided for herein.
+If a Force Majeure Event prevents Seller’s performance hereunder, Buyer shall be relieved of its obligations to pay the Demand Charges hereunder to the extent of the Base Electric Hourly Quantity not available at each EDP and for the duration of Seller’s nonperformance.

 Notice.
 The Party affected by a Force Majeure Event shall promptly notify the other Party of the Force Majeure Event and the expected duration of the Force Majeure Event.

 Remedy of Force Majeure Event.
 The Party affected by the Force Majeure Event shall use all commercially reasonable efforts to promptly remedy the Force Majeure Event and resume performance hereunder.
 This provision shall not require Seller to deliver, or Buyer to receive, Electricity at points other than the EDP’s, or Buyer to deliver, or Seller to receive, Gas at points other than the GDP’s.